-The time to hire should be a priority in any talent acquisition strategy.
-The longer a candidate has to wait the greater the risk of drop out and overall negative implications for their hiring journey.
+The time to hire should be a priority in a talent acquisition strategy.
+The longer a candidate has to wait the greater the risk of dropout and overall negative implications for their hiring journey.

-To determine this, different variables need to be considered that can affect the overall time period such as; the position, industry and job level.
-As well as other factors, including; a large candidate pool, manual processes and even a talent shortage.
+To determine this, different variables that affect the overall time to hire time period need to be considered.
+Such as; position, industry and job level.
+As well as other factors including; a large candidate pool, manual processes and even a talent shortage.

 Considering this, to measure the exact time to hire, calculate the time from when a candidate enters the talent pipeline to the moment they accept a job offer.

 Time to hire = candidate beginning job application – candidate accepting a job offer (Workable)

 So what happens when a candidate feels let down due to prolonged hiring times?